1981 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1981-S Type 2 DCAM Quarter

-The Washington 1981 quarter comprises a pure copper core with a 75% copper and 25% nickel cladding.
-The coin weighs 5.67 grams and measures 24.30 millimeters with a reeded edge.
+The 1981 Washington quarter is composed of a pure copper core surrounded by an outer clad layer of 75% copper and 25% nickel.
+The coin weighs 5.67 grams and measures 24.30 millimeters in diameter with a reeded (ridged) edge.

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter